32 Best and Worst Frozen Breakfast Foods

 1 package, 250 calories, 15 g fat, 6 g saturated fat, 870 mg sodium, 17 g carbs, 2 g fiber, < 1 g sugar, 11 g protein

-This high-salt dish is made with subpar ingredients like “scrambled egg product,” “butter flavor” and “smoke flavorings,” which pretty much makes it the opposite of appetizing.
+This high-salt frozen breakfast is made with subpar ingredients like “scrambled egg product,” “butter flavor,” and “smoke flavorings,” which pretty much makes it the opposite of appetizing.